hashicorp/terraform-provider-google-beta/website/docs/r/secret_manager_secret_iam.html.markdown

 page_title: "Google: google_secret_manager_secret_iam"
 sidebar_current: "docs-google-secret-manager-secret-iam"
 description: |-
-  Collection of resources to manage IAM policy for SecretManagerSecret
+  Collection of resources to manage IAM policy for Secret Manager Secret
 ---

-# IAM policy for SecretManagerSecret
+# IAM policy for Secret Manager Secret
-Three different resources help you manage your IAM policy for SecretManager Secret.
+Three different resources help you manage your IAM policy for Secret Manager Secret.
 Each of these resources serves a different use case:

 * `google_secret_manager_secret_iam_policy`: Authoritative.
 Sets the IAM policy for the secret and replaces any existing policy already attached.
 * `google_secret_manager_secret_iam_binding`: Authoritative for a given role.
 Updates the IAM policy to grant a role to a list of members.
 Other roles within the IAM policy for the secret are preserved.